unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 - **Single parity risks:** If you have single parity, you're at risk of data loss if another drive fails during the upgrade.
 Seek advice in forums if this happens.

-- **Dual parity protection:** With dual parity, you’re safe from losing data if one drive fails while upgrading a single drive.
+- **Dual parity protection:** With dual parity, you're safe from losing data if one drive fails while upgrading a single drive.
 You can also upgrade two drives at once, but note that this increases the risk since you won't have protection against another drive failing.

 - **Backup the old disk:** Keep the original disk intact until the upgrade is confirmed successful.
 This provides a fallback option if anything goes wrong.